Types of Head Boxes and Their Working Principles

 Working Principle

-This type of flow box has a relatively simple structure and is suitable for low-speed paper machines.
+This type of head box has a relatively simple structure and is suitable for low-speed paper machines.
 It distributes stock onto the forming fabric by gravity.

 Speed Range